-Here’s How To See If Your Employer Can Download Your Slack DMs
+Here’s How To Know If Your Employer Can Download Your Slack DMs

-Last week, Slack warned users of changes to its platform that make it easier for employers to access and download their data, including DMs and messages in private channels.
+Last week, Slack warned users of changes to its platform that make it easier for employers to access and download their employees' data, including DMs and messages in private channels.

-An email with the subject line “We’re updating our Privacy Policy and tools” links to a Slack Help Center article that says paying Slack customers can request access to download whatever they want, including the contents of DMs and “private” channels, without notifying employees.
+An email with the subject line, “We’re updating our Privacy Policy and tools,” links to a Slack Help Center article that says paying Slack customers can request access to download whatever they want, including the contents of DMs and “private” channels, without notifying employees.

 With this update, Slack is killing its preexisting “compliance export” tool, which couldn’t download data retroactively, was only available to paying customers, and alerted users whose data was being exported.